Frequently Asked Questions

 What are the plans for the Addison Neighbourhood?

 - The Addison Neighbourhood is the last of the four residential neighbourhoods in Williams Landing.
-This neighbourhood will offer a mixture of land lots (compact lots and some traditional lots), terraces and duplex homes and possibly apartments.
+This neighbourhood will offer a mixture of land lots (compact lots and some traditional lots), terraces and duplex homes and apartments.

 How do I purchase land?

-Clients registered on the database are notified by SMS and email when land is released.
+Clients registered on the database are notified by email when land is released.
 Sales are made on a first-in-first served basis either direct to the public as vacant blocks or via house and land packages.

 Can I build with any home builder?